ch-stark/gitops-rbac-example/blog/blog.md

 It needs to be mentioned that even if you have defined the Personas it needs to be clarified that the implemented Cluster-Roles can certainly differ a lot so we will at the end only have some suggestions.

 Also note that you might not implement some roles using ClusterRoles/RoleBindings but you might set those permissions directly at Git-level.
-E.g. a Role is allowed to place Resources into some path/branch within a Git-repositore.
+E.g. a Role is allowed to place Resources into some path/branch within a Git-repository.

 ### RHACM-Cluster-Admin

 This RHACM-Cluster-Admin has all rights to do whatever you can configure in ACM.
 It is similar to a Cluster-Admin with some  restrictions

-You can see the [ClusterRole](https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml) granting RHACM Cluster-Admin rights:
+You can see the [ClusterRole](https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml) granting RHACM Cluster-Admin rights.

 ### IT Operations